top of page

 The key to unravelling racism

 Engaging in open, honest dialogue is crucial.
 It’s not about proving who’s right but about listening, learning, and growing.
-Conversations about racism should aim to enlighten and bridge gaps, not deepen divides.
+Conversations about racism and discrimination should aim to enlighten and bridge gaps, not deepen divides.
 What is needed is more thoughtful and constructive discourse.

 Challenging Discrimination and Implicit Bias.png